fluidattacks/makes-example/README.md

 [Nix][NIX] is a package manager that treats packages in a purely functional manner.
+That is,
-Packages are built by functions that do not have secondary effects.
+packages are built by functions that do not have secondary effects.
 They never change once built.
-It can be be installed on any linux-based OS.
+Nix can be installed on any Linux-based OS.

-[Makes][MAKES] relies on [Nix][NIX]
+Makes relies on Nix
 to build reproducible and immutable workflows and environments.
 It also takes advantage of its granular cache obtained by having isolated packages.

 [Nixpkgs][NIXPKGS]
-> is a collection of over 80,000 software packages
-> that can be installed with the Nix package manager.
+"is a collection of over 80,000 software packages that can be installed with the Nix package manager."
 The main advantage of [Nixpkgs][NIXPKGS] over other package repositories is that packages are reproducible and pinned to an exact commit version.
-Compiled binaries for such pacakges are also accesible through `cache.nixos.org`.
+Compiled binaries for such packages are also accessible through `cache.nixos.org`.

-[Makes][MAKES] uses [Nixpkgs][NIXPKGS]
+Makes uses Nixpkgs
 for provisioning OS dependencies.

 # Running any Makes job